Incompressible Energy Spectrum from Wave Turbulence: Energy Spectrum in Wave Turbulence Regime

 where $\vec{A}$ compensates for the discontinuities in $S$ which occurs whenever vortices are present in the system.
 According to equation (30) of reference~\cite{santosHydrodynamicsVorticesBoseEinstein2016} for a general system with $0 \leq S < 2\pi$ the correction must be given by $ \vec{A} = 2\pi\Theta{(R)}\vec{\nabla}\Theta{(I)} $ with $R$ and $I$ being the real and imaginary parts of the wave function respectively, and $\Theta(\ldots)$ the Heaviside step function.
 Note that now all the information about the incompressible part of the velocity field, $\vec{v}$, is contained in $\vec{A}$ so that $\vec{v}^{\perp} = \vec{A}^{\perp}$ and $\vec{\nabla}\times\vec{v} = \vec{\nabla}\times\vec{A}$.

 One of the main difficulties of directly calculating the incompressible energy spectrum is the particle density in the denominator of the velocity field in Eq.~\eqref{eq:velfield}.
-To eliminate this obstacle we shall choose an auxiliary wave-function, $ \phi \equiv \frac{\sqrt{\pi}}{2}\left(\sign{R} + i~\sign{I}\right) $, here $\sign{\ldots}$ is the sign function.
-Such a field has uniform density and we will demonstrate that it has the same incompressible velocity field and also ends up having some of the same properties of the original turbulent wave-function, that is, random and uniformly distributed phase, decorrelation between distinct wave numbers and induced wave spectrum in the form of power-laws.
+To eliminate this obstacle we shall choose an auxiliary wavefunction, $ \phi \equiv \frac{\sqrt{\pi}}{2}\left(\sign{R} + i~\sign{I}\right) $, here $\sign{\ldots}$ is the sign function.
+Such a wavefunction has uniform density and we will demonstrate that it has the same incompressible velocity field and also ends up having some of the same properties of the original turbulent wavefunction, that is, random and uniformly distributed phase, decorrelation between distinct wave numbers and induced wave spectrum in the form of power-laws.